peakphp/docs/quickstart.md

 ---

 # Start an application from scratch
-This guide assume that your have composer and environment which and run php through browser
+This guide assume that your have composer installed and an environment which and run php through a web browser.

 ### Install via composer